How To Find Constant Rate Of Change

 • Tables: Check if the ratio of the change in y to the change in x is consistent across all pairs of points in the table.

 • Real-world scenarios: Identify situations where one quantity changes by the same amount for each unit change in another quantity.
-For example, a car traveling at a constant speed, or a machine producing the same number of items per hour.
+To give you an idea, a car traveling at a constant speed, or a machine producing the same number of items per hour.

 Trends and Latest Developments